 Bond Vote Set For Sept.
 11

-The referendum is part of the district’s 10-year facilities master plan to strategically address existing and long-term capacity issues in the rapidly growing district.
+The bond is part of the district’s 10-year facilities master plan to strategically address existing and long-term capacity issues in the rapidly-growing district.
 Enrollment at the school district has increased from 5,267 to nearly 7,800 students since 2005.
-Several of the district’s middle and elementary schools are near or over capacity as a result of the sustained growth.
+Several of the district’s elementary and middle schools are near or over capacity as a result of the sustained growth.

 If the $55 million general obligation bond is approved by a 60 percent majority of voters, the property tax rate would increase $0.65 on every $1,000 of taxable value.
 The increase equates to approximately $5.91 a month in additional property taxes for the owner of a $200,000 home.

 In addition to constructing two intermediate schools, the district will restructure to a new grade format — PK/K-4; 5-6; 7-8; and 9-12 — for the 2020-21 school year.

 The district’s long-term plans are dependent upon continued growth in the district, economic conditions in the community, and additional variables — such as the extension of the SAVE fund — that dictate the district’s timeline.

 The community is invited to attend one of two open houses in August to learn about the bond and long-term plans.
 The first open house will be held at Indian Creek Elementary on Wednesday, August 15th from 5:00 – 6:30 pm.
 The second open house will be held at Bowman Woods Elementary on Tuesday, August 28th from 6:30 – 8:00 pm.
 Members of the Linn-Mar Board of Education and Superintendent Shannon Bisgard will be there to explain the facilities plan and Sept.
 11 referendum.